paulondc/kdeNeonDefaults/README.md

 - change to next virtual desktop: `alt + left`
 - change to previous virtual desktop: `alt + right`

-The next set of shortcuts I recommend you to put a sticker in the F8 key:
+For the next set of shortcuts I recommend you to put a [sticker in the F8 key](./data/f8-sticker.png):
 ![key](./data/kde-expose-key.jpg)

 - present all windows (expose): `F8`